The form of communication that occurs without using words is understood as Non-Verbal Communication.

 While making any conversation with anybody, we always notice their facial expressions to gauge one’s inner feelings.

-Purposeful movements and indicators are an essential means of communicating meaning without using the verbal means of communication.
+Purposeful body movements and indicators are an essential means of communicating meaning without using the verbal means of communication.

 Common gestures include waving, pointing, and indicating numerical amounts using fingers.
 Some many other actions and gestures are arbitrary and they vary with different cultures.